bourumir-wyngs/rs-opw-kinematics/README.md

 See the file `examples/path_planning_rrt.rs` for how to define the robot and other boilerplate code.
 The direct output will be a vector of vectors (not vector of Joints), each representing a step in the trajectory.

+## Cartesian stroke
+Producing a robot's movement over the surface of an object performing a task (such as welding, painting, or washing) involves more than simply converting a single pose into joint rotations.
+Such a task requires a series of poses where the transitions between poses must often follow a straight-line trajectory.
+This cannot be assumed when joints undergo significant rotations between poses.
+Additionally, the robot's configurations (defined by joint angles) for adjacent poses must blend smoothly without abrupt changes.
+Abrupt jumps often result from alternative solutions in inverse kinematics.
+While these alternative solutions may provide suitable positions for the tool center point, they can cause large joint rotations (e.g., 110 degrees), significantly increasing the risk of collisions.

+This means that although alternative solutions exist, the initial configuration at the start of a stroke often determines how the stroke progresses.
+If the trajectory cannot be completed before finishing the stroke, it may still be possible to execute the stroke by starting with a different initial configuration.

+For this reason, the stroke planning in this library consists of the following steps:

+- **Starting from the "home" position and moving to the "landing" position**:
+  The landing position should be close to the working surface and slightly elevated to allow the robot to move safely into this configuration without risky movements near the surface.
+This phase is planned using the Rapidly-exploring Random Tree (RRT) algorithm.

+- **Executing the stroke**:
+  The robot transitions from the landing position to the first stroke position, moves between stroke positions, and finally returns to a "parking" position, lifting away from the surface.
+  - All strokes in this phase are Cartesian, even if the steps between stroke points are large.
+  - The planner generates sufficient intermediate poses to ensure the robot avoids collisions during long linear movements and prevents unexpected configuration changes.
+  - These "intermediate" poses are flagged and can be included in the output (for simpler robots) or excluded (for advanced robots capable of executing Cartesian strokes using their built-in software).

 ## Visualization
 [KinematicsWithShape](https://docs.rs/rs-opw-kinematics/1.7.0/rs_opw_kinematics/kinematics_with_shape/struct.KinematicsWithShape.html)